 Their letter also asks that the department require new studies and monitoring to figure out pollution levels in the deep aquifer and the springs connected to it.

-The conservation groups sent their letter unsolicited, because the process for renewing the permit in question doesn't require a period for public comment.
-In a previous letter sent on August 2, the same groups requested that ADEQ hold a 30-day public-comment period and public hearings.
+previous letter sent on August 2, the same groups requested that ADEQ hold a 30-day public-comment period and public hearings.

 Erin Jordan, a spokesperson for ADEQ, said that the agency couldn't comment until it finished reviewing the letter.